open-edge-insights/eii-core/README.md

 Run all the below commands in this section from `[WORKDIR]/IEdgeInsights/build/` directory.

-## Generating consolidated docker-compose.yml and eii_config.json files:
+## Generating consolidated deployment and configuration files:

 EII is equipped with [builder](build/builder.py), a robust python tool to auto-generate the required configuration files to deploy EII services on single/multiple nodes.
 The tool is    capable of auto-generating the following consolidated files by fetching the respective files from EII service directories which are required to bring up different EII use-cases: